sadaf-12/MS-DisasterManagement/README.md

 3. Run the StreamAnalytics Job **_tweets-stream-cosmos_**
 4. Open the Azure Databricks workspace and setup _**compute**_ instance with _**Apache Spark 3.5.0, Scala 2.12**_
 5. The libraries required are detailed later
-6. Upload the Sentiment Analysis.dbc file which will open the Scala Notebook for tweets ingestion and sentiment analysis
+6. Upload the Sentiment Analysis.dbc file, which will open the Scala Notebook for tweets ingestion and sentiment analysis

 The following libraries are required for this project: